thetaru/memorandum/OS/Linux/Ubuntu_Server_20.04/k8s/README.md

 [preflight] Running pre-flight checks
 [WARNING IsDockerSystemdCheck]: detected "cgroupfs" as the Docker cgroup driver.
 The recommended driver is "systemd".
 Please follow the guide at https://kubernetes.io/docs/setup/cri/
 [preflight] Reading configuration from the cluster...
-[preflight] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm                                                                                                -config -oyaml'
-[kubelet-start] Downloading configuration for the kubelet from the "kubelet-config-1.18" Conf                                                                                                igMap in the kube-system namespace
+[preflight] FYI: You can look at this config file with 'kubectl -n kube-system get cm kubeadm-config -oyaml' [kubelet-start] Downloading configuration for the kubelet from the "kubelet-config-1.18" ConfigMap in the kube-system namespace
 [kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml" [kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env" [kubelet-start] Starting the kubelet